Home

 Types of Trains

-The plan is to have two freight trains and a Budd passenger dayliner running, along with a yard switcher in the railyard.
+The TNSF is designed to accommodate operations with two freight trains and a Budd passenger dayliner, along with a yard switcher in the railyard.

 Road Names